Writing Center Policies

 The Cornell Writing Centers are generally flexible in our work with writers, but the following guidelines may help you to better understand how we function as well as some of our limitations.

 Generally, writers can only make two appointments per week through our online scheduling system, WC Online.
 Our goal is to help you understand how your piece of writing works and how you can revise it and grow as a writer.
 Growing as a writer involves reading and revising your writing on your own as well as working with a tutor; thus, we hope that the maximum of two appointments per week will encourage further time reading and thinking about your writing on your own.
+Further, we are a limited resource and want to ensure as many people as possible can make appointments.

 We encourage writers to work with multiple tutors, rather than only making appointments with the same tutor for every session.
 We believe that getting multiple perspectives on your writing will prove more useful.